Chris Mitchell

 - For copies of the EMV standards, and related documentation, go to the EMVCo site.

-- The ETSI web site allows downloading of ETSI standards, including those for GSM.
+allows downloading of ETSI standards, including

 - All the standards produced by the European Committee for Banking Standards (ECBS) are available for free download here.